RocketCommunicationsInc/astro-www/src/pages/patterns/notifications.md

 ---
+title: Notifications
+description: Notifications of application events have varying levels of urgency or interruption.
 tags: resources
 path: /patterns/notifications
 date: Last Modified
-layout: project:layouts/docs/docs-layout.astro
+layout: project:layouts/component-docs/component-docs-layout.astro
+assets:
-title: Notifications
+    name: Notifications
 ---

-# Notifications

-Notifications of application events have varying levels of urgency or interruption.
 An event may be as inconsequential as a download completing or as important as equipment unexpectedly going offline.
 Astro provides a variety of situationally appropriate mechanisms to notify users of events with varying levels of urgency.

 Below are examples of Astro Notifications from least urgency to highest priority: